vesoft-inc/nebula-docs/docs-2.0/synchronization-and-migration/replication-between-clusters.md

 ## Precautions

+- Make sure that the primary and secondary clusters are deployed in the same NebulaGraph version.
+Otherwise, the synchronization will fail.

 - The synchronization is based on graph spaces, i.e., from one graph space in the primary cluster to another in the secondary cluster.

 - About the synchronization topology, NebulaGraph: